reactjs/react.dev/beta/src/content/learn/tutorial-tic-tac-toe.md

 [1, 2, 3].map((x) => x * 2) // [2, 4, 6]
 ```

-You'll use `map` to transform your `history` of moves into React elements representing buttons on the screen, and you'll display a list of buttons to "jump" to past moves.
+You'll use `map` to transform your `history` of moves into React elements representing buttons on the screen, and display a list of buttons to "jump" to past moves.
 Let's `map` over the `history` in the Game component:

 ```js {11-13,15-27,35}
 export default function Game() {